greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/startstop.html.md

 title: Starting and Stopping Greenplum Database
 ---

-In a Greenplum Database DBMS, the database server instances \(the master and all segments\) are started or stopped across all of the hosts in the system in such a way that they can work together as a unified DBMS.
+In a Greenplum Database DBMS, the database server instances \(the coordinator and all segments\) are started or stopped across all of the hosts in the system in such a way that they can work together as a unified DBMS.

 Because a Greenplum Database system is distributed across many machines, the process for starting and stopping a Greenplum Database system is different than the process for starting and stopping a regular PostgreSQL DBMS.

 Use the `gpstart` and `gpstop` utilities to start and stop Greenplum Database, respectively.
-These utilities are located in the $GPHOME/bin directory on your Greenplum Database master host.
+These utilities are located in the $GPHOME/bin directory on your Greenplum Database coordinator host.

 **Important:** Do not issue a `kill` command to end any Postgres process.
 Instead, use the database command `pg_cancel_backend()`.